tigrisdata/tigris-os-docs/docs/legal/service-terms.md

 10. **Customer Content**

-    10.1 **Limited License.** Except as provided in this Section 10, Tigris Data obtains no rights under this Agreement from User (or User’s licensors) to any Customer Content.
-By Transmitting Customer Content to Tigris Data or the Tigris Object Storage Service, User consents to Tigris Data’s use of Customer Content to provide the Tigris Object Storage Service to User and hereby grant Tigris Data a worldwide, non-exclusive, irrevocable, royalty-free, fully paid right and license (with the right to sublicense
+    10.1 **Limited License.** Except as provided in this Section 10, Tigris Data obtains no rights under this Agreement from User (or User's licensors) to any Customer Content.
+By Transmitting Customer Content to Tigris Data or the Tigris Object Storage Service, User consents to Tigris Data's use of Customer Content to provide the Tigris Object Storage Service to User and hereby grant Tigris Data a worldwide, non-exclusive, irrevocable, royalty-free, fully paid right and license (with the right to sublicense